 This classic pair of suede Chukka boots by American designer Sid Mashburn are the epitome of classic desert boots.
 The brand has been supplying the planet with quality footwear since 2007.
 Desert boots happen to be one of their signature styles, and these superb Suede Chukka Boots reflect the company’s expertise.
 The simple, classic design with the quintessential suede uppers and comfortable rubber soles may be perfect for those off-duty days.

 The Gaucho Roughout Mini Ripple boots from Oliver Cabell are an excellent classic choice, too.
-Oliver Cabell’s speciality is timeless footwear, made in ethical factories from equally ethical materials.
+Oliver Cabell’s specialty is timeless footwear made in ethical factories from equally ethical materials.
 Not too often will you find a brand with such high standards, so Oliver Cabell’s definitely one to watch.

 SB 1 Gaucho Roughout Mini Ripple